use-ink/ink/CONTRIBUTING.md

 Our continuous integration (CI) will check for the following properties of all changes.

+1. Is `rustfmt` happy with it?
+1. Is `clippy` happy with it?
 1. Does the code still compile?
+1. Do all the examples still compile?
-1. Is `rustfmt` happy with it?
+1. Is the `wasm-32` target still compiling?
-1. Is `clippy` and all its enabled lints happy with it?
+1. Are all the tests passing?
-1. Are tests in debug mode passing?
+1. Are all the tests for the examples passing?
-1. ~~Are tests in release mode passing?~~
 1. Is the test code coverage increasing or at least stable?
-1. Is the `wasm-32` target still compiling?
+1. Has the size of the example contract binaries changed?

 Only if our very demanding CI is happy with your pull request we will eventually merge it.
 Exceptions confirm the rule!